Hays (OTCMKTS:HAYPY) Hits New 12-Month Low at $16.25

-Hays plc (OTCMKTS:HAYPY – Get Rating) hit a new 52-week low during mid-day trading on Wednesday .
-The stock traded as low as $16.25 and last traded at $16.25, with a volume of 0 shares changing hands.
+Hays plc (OTCMKTS:HAYPY – Get Rating)’s share price reached a new 52-week low during mid-day trading on Tuesday .
+The stock traded as low as $16.25 and last traded at $16.25, with a volume of 0 shares traded.
 The stock had previously closed at $16.25.

 Hays Company Profile (OTCMKTS:HAYPY)

 Hays plc operates as a recruitment company in Australia, New Zealand, Germany, the United Kingdom, Ireland, and internationally.
-The company offers permanent, temporary, and contractor recruitment services, such as qualified, professional, and skilled recruitment to public and private sector.
-It specializes in offering recruitment services in the areas of accountancy and finance, construction and property, information technology, life sciences, sales and marketing, banking and capital markets, contact centers, education, engineering and manufacturing, executive, financial services, health and social care, human resources, legal, office professionals, energy, oil and gas, procurement, retail, resources and mining, and telecoms.
+The company offers permanent, temporary, and contractor recruitment services, such as qualified, professional, and skilled recruitment to public and private sectors.
+It also specializes in offering recruitment services in the areas of accountancy and finance, construction and property, technology, life sciences, sales and marketing, banking and capital markets, contact centers, education, engineering and manufacturing, executive, financial services, health and social care, human resources, legal, office support, energy, oil and gas, procurement, retail, resources and mining, and telecoms.

 Featured Articles